 In order to preserve the original, if the Library holds both an original and an alternative version, and your needs can be met by the alternative version, we will ask you to use this instead.

-Please show your National Library Reader's Card to the staff at the Petherick Reading Room desk.
-Material cannot be issued without proof of identity, and cannot be taken out of the Petherick Reading Room.
+Please show your National Library Reader's Card to the staff at the Special Collections Reading Room desk.
+Material cannot be issued without proof of identity, and cannot be taken out of the Special Collections Reading Room.

 Please handle all rare books very carefully.
 Gloves are provided to wear when using some pre-1901 material, and can borrow a weight to keep a tightly-bound book open.
 Cradles are also available for books with fragile or damaged spines.
 Please use a pencil when taking notes.

-The opening hours of the Petherick Reading Room are listed on our Opening hours page and most RB material can be retrieved during normal stack service hours.
-Some, however, particularly that with in the prefix RBRS, can only be retrieved Monday - Friday, 9.00 am - 4.00 pm (note that items with this prefix are accessed through the Manuscripts Reading Room).
+The opening hours of the Special Collections Reading Room are listed on our Opening hours page and most RB material can be retrieved during normal stack service hours.

-Items delivered to the Petherick Reading Room are held for 7 days.
+Items delivered to the Special Collections Reading Room are held for 7 days.
 If at the end of that time you have not finished with the material, an extension may be allowed - please see the staff at the desk.